AreebAbdulGhani76/Internship-Task1/README.md

  4) Cleaning missing data and converting categorical values into numbers improves the model’s accuracy.

-## Task3:
+## Task3: Customer Churn Prediction (Bank Customers)
 📌 Task Objective

 The objective of this project is to predict whether a bank customer is likely to leave (churn) based on their personal, financial, and account-related information.
 Early identification of churn helps banks take preventive actions to retain customers.

+# 📊 Dataset
+Churn Modelling Dataset

+The dataset contains customer details such as:

+Demographics (Age, Gender, Geography)
+Financial information (Balance, Estimated Salary) Banking behavior (Tenure, Number of Products, Credit Score)

+Target variable: Exited

+1 → Customer churned
+0 → Customer stayed

 ## 🛠️ Approach
 ## 1️⃣ Data Cleaning & Preparation

-# Removed non-informative columns (CustomerId, Surname)
+1) Removed non-informative columns (CustomerId, Surname)
-# Checked and handled data types
+2) Checked and handled data types
-# Separated features and target variable
+3) Separated features and target variable

 ## 2️⃣ Categorical Data Encoding

-Gender encoded using Label Encoding
+1) Gender encoded using Label Encoding
-Geography encoded using One-Hot Encoding
+2) Geography encoded using One-Hot Encoding
-Ensured all features were numerical for model training
+3) Ensured all features were numerical for model training

 ## 3️⃣ Feature Scaling

-Applied StandardScaler
+1) Applied StandardScaler
-Scaling was necessary because SVM is sensitive to feature magnitudes
+2) Scaling was necessary because SVM is sensitive to feature magnitudes

 ## 4️⃣ Model Training

-Used Support Vector Machine (SVM) for supervised classification Applied RBF kernel for non-linear decision boundaries Split data into training and testing sets (80/20)
+1) Used Support Vector Machine (SVM) for supervised classification
+2) Applied RBF kernel for non-linear decision boundaries
+3) Split data into training and testing sets (80/20)

 ## 5️⃣ Model Evaluation